 Once the translation limits are exceeded, the system notifies the contributor that translation should be shorter.

-Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file via Content > Files.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file via Content > Files.
 Check the full list below: